Determinantal learning for selecting subsets in wireless networks

 In the previous post, I discussed how to sample or generate Poisson random variables or, more correctly, variates.
 I detailed a direct method that uses the fact that a Poisson stochastic process, which is directly related to a Poisson point process, has inter-arrival times that form independent and identically distributed exponential variables.

-This direct method in turn can be easily reformulated so it only uses (standard) uniform variables to generate Poisson random variables.
-It is an easy and intuitive sampling method, explaining why it is often used.
-Using it, I wrote Poisson simulation code in MATLAB, Python, C and C#, which can be found here.
-(For another post, I later implemented the same Poisson sampling method in Fortran, which is located here.)
+The direct method is an easy and intuitive sampling method, explaining why it is often used.
+I implemented the method in MATLAB, Python, C and C#, which can be found here.
+Later, in another post, I implemented the same Poisson sampling method in Fortran, which is located here.)

 As elegant and exact as this simulation method is, it unfortunately decreases in speed as the Poisson parameter \(\lambda\) increases.
 In a tutorial published in 1983, Brian D. Ripely, a major figure in spatial statistics, says this about the direct method: